fbgallet/roam-extension-speech-to-roam/README.md

 # Live AI Assistant (former Speech-to-Roam)

 ### Voice transcription and AI Assistant supporting text, voice or images as prompt.
 Easy-to-define context and templated post-processing for response structured exactly as you want.
-Support GPT or Claude models, and most of existing models throught OpenRouter and Ollama.
+Support GPT or Claude models, and most of existing models through OpenRouter and Ollama.

 ### 🆕 New in v.6: (See changelog [here](https://github.com/fbgallet/roam-extension-speech-to-roam/blob/main/CHANGELOG.md))